Bill proposes state-run family leave insurance in Ohio

 However, the bill also allows for that premium to be paid by the employer, if they so desire, on behalf of the employee.

-Another option the bill provides is for the employee to opt out of the program, but that can only happen if the employer offers a better benefit for family and medical leave.
+Another option the bill provides is for the employee to opt-out of the program, but that can only happen if the employer offers a better benefit for the family and medical leave.

 The money would go to the Department of Job and Family Services, where the program would be managed.

-Supporters of the bill include Heather Whaling, a mom herself and small business owner in Columbus.
+Supporters of the bill include Heather Whaling, a mom herself and a small business owner in Columbus.

 Whaling already provides her employees with paid family leave.
 Several of her employees have taken advantage of the benefit.